imrefazekas/vindication.js/README.md

 Result:

 	{
+		salutation: 'This value seems to be invalid: Dr.',
 		salary: 'This value seems to be invalid: 50000',
-		roles: [ 'This value seems to be invalid: :::manager' ] }
+		roles: [ 'This value seems to be invalid: :::manager' ],
+		address: { city: 'This value seems to be invalid: Paris' }
+	}